rollrat/custom-copy-project/docs/script.md

 ```

 First, you must call `register` method for attaching your script to script manager.
-If you skip this step, then your script is not allowed on `Koromo Copy`.
+If you skip this step, then your script is not allowed on `Custom Copy`.

 ## Types and Methods